Montana Arts Council

 The Montana Arts Council is thrilled to announce that five distinguished Montanans working in the arts have joined the ranks of those recognized with our state’s highest artistic honor—the Governor’s Arts Award.
 Presented in the Governor’s name and administered by the Montana Arts Council, these awards recognize outstanding Montana citizens and organizations whose achievements in the arts, or on behalf of the arts, benefit all Montanans.
 The careers of these five extraordinary Montanans exemplify achievement in the visual, performing, literary, and traditional arts.

 The Governor’s Arts Awards, presented in the Governor’s name and administered by the Montana Arts Council, recognize outstanding Montana citizens and organizations whose achievements in the arts, or on behalf of the arts, benefit all Montanans.
-This year’s recipients will be honored in a ceremony at the State Capitol in Helena at 2pm on December 5, 2024.
-The public is invited to share in this biennnial celebration of the arts in Montana.
+This year’s recipients were honored in a ceremony at the State Capitol in Helena at 2pm on December 5, 2024, with Lieutenant Governor Kristen Juras, Montana Arts Council members and staff, and friends, family, and colleagues of the recipients in attendance.

 Jackie Larson Bread of Great Falls is an endlessly innovative bead artist and culture carrier of the Piikuni Blackfeet nation.
 Her work blends traditional Blackfeet geometric and floral designs with stunning contemporary photorealism and painterly techniques.
 She uses traditional materials including brain-tanned buckskin, fur, brass bells and beads, and ribbons to tell a narrative and often personal story of the people, land, and animals of her homeland.
 Jackie uses a limited palette of colors to produce beaded pieces true to a specific time period.
 Using old stock beads – and sometimes modern reruns of old colors – she lends a feel of authenticity to all her works.